Mark-MDO47/ArduinoClass/04_TheFinale/README.md

 ### Parallel Arduino-to-Arduino Interface
 [Top](#notes "Top")<br>
 The concept for this interface is to make it very simple and avoid placing a computational or timing burden on the left Arduino Nano running VC_DemoReel.ino.
-The use of a "valid" signal and some timing in the VoiceCommands.ino achieves this.
+The use of a "valid" signal and some timing in the VoiceCommands_I2C.ino achieves this.

-Both VC_DemoReel.ino and VoiceCommands.ino use the same pins.<br>
+Both VC_DemoReel.ino and VoiceCommands_I2C.ino use the same pins.<br>
 ```C
 #define XFR_PIN_WHITE_VALID 2 // set to HIGH for others valid
 #define XFR_PIN_ORANGE_1    3 // power 2^0 - part of 3-bit pattern number